kashanshah/include-content-by-shortcode/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin allows to add single content in multiple posts and pages by a shortcode.
-It is used to fulfill the concept of PHP\'s \'include\' function.
+It is used to fulfill the concept of PHP's 'include' function.

 == Description ==
 This plugin allows the user to add single content in multiple posts and pages by means of a shortcode.
-It is used to fulfill the concept of PHP\'s \'include\' function.
+It is used to fulfill the concept of PHP's 'include' function.
-For example, my brand\'s tagline, \"The Best Of Its Kind\" set to be used on various pages and posts, I would add that in Included Content and it will generate a shortcode against this content.
+For example, my brand's tagline, "The Best Of Its Kind" set to be used on various pages and posts, I would add that in Included Content and it will generate a shortcode against this content.
 This generated shortcode will now be placed everywhere I want to add my tagline.
  Now in future, if I would change my tagline, I would need to change it only in Included Content and it will change it everywhere the shortcode was used.

 == Installation ==